 You can take most medications as usual until the day of the EUS examination.
 Tell your doctor about all medications that you’re taking and about any allergies you have to medication.
 Anticoagulant medications (blood thinners such as Coumadin or heparin) might need to be adjusted before EUS.
 Insulin also needs to be adjusted on the day of EUS.
 Check with your doctor in advance regarding these prescriptions.
 In general, you can safely take aspirin and nonsteroidal anti-inflammatories (Ibuprofen, naproxen, etc.) before an EUS examination.
 But it’s always best to discuss their use with your doctor.
 Check with your doctor about which medications you should take the morning of the EUS examination, and take essential medication with only a small cup of water.

-If you have an allergy to latex, you should inform your doctor prior to your test.
+You should inform your doctor prior to your test.
 Patients with latex allergies often require special equipment and might not be able to have an EUS examination.

 Antibiotics aren’t generally required before or after EUS examinations.
 But tell your doctor if you take antibiotics before dental procedures.
 If your doctor feels you need antibiotics, antibiotics might be ordered during the EUS examination or after the procedure to help prevent an infection.
 Your doctor might prescribe antibiotics if you’re having specialized EUS procedures, such as to drain a fluid collection or a cyst using EUS guidance.
 Again, tell your doctor about any allergies to medications.